airbnb/ruby/README.md

     end
     ```

-* Indent the `public`, `protected`, and `private` methods as much the
+* Indent the `public`, `protected`, and `private` methods one space
-  method definitions they apply to.
-Leave one blank line above them.
+  less than the method definitions they apply to.
+Leave one blank
+  line above them.

     ```Ruby
     class SomeClass